monarch-initiative/monarch-ingest/docs/Sources/HPOA.md

 **phenotype.hpoa:** [A description of this file is found here](https://hpo-annotation-qc.readthedocs.io/en/latest/annotationFormat.html#phenotype-hpoa-format), has the following fields:

-  - 'DatabaseID'
+  - 'database_id'
-  - 'DiseaseName'
+  - 'disease_name'
-  - 'Qualifier'
+  - 'qualifier'
-  - 'HPO_ID'
+  - 'hpo_id'
-  - 'Reference'
+  - 'reference'
-  - 'Evidence'
+  - 'evidence'
-  - 'Onset'
+  - 'onset'
-  - 'Frequency'
+  - 'frequency'
-  - 'Sex'
+  - 'sex'
-  - 'Modifier'
+  - 'modifier'
-  - 'Aspect'
+  - 'aspect'
-  - 'Biocuration'
+  - 'biocuration'

 Note that we're calling this the disease to phenotype file because - using the YAML file filter configuration for the ingest - we are only parsing rows with **Aspect == 'P' (phenotypic anomalies)**, but ignoring all other Aspects.